p-delfani/Aramesh/README.md

 This site was created with the help of a channel.
 First of all, I have to thank the YouTube channel code with sadie for useful training.

-I will post the code of this project and I will be happy if you use it in your projects :):)
+I will post the code of this site and I will be happy if you use it in your projects :):)

 for use the source first make a new folder second copy index.html and style-guide in that folder third make a new folder with css name and

-copy style.css forth make a folder with js name and copy  script.js  and another folder with name images for pictures (i uploeded them here)
+copy style.css forth make a folder with js name and copy  script.js  and another folder with name images for pictures (put your picture in here)

 now you need asset folder and copy-paste all this folder over there (css-js-images) now you have your own site